Skronak/mordheimHelper/README.md

 # Mordheim - warband builder

-Warband builder application for the board game Mordheim
+Warband builder application for the board game Mordheim with the 9th Age rules.

-Made in React
+The aim of the application is to generate a comprehensive pdf export of every rules for an army instead of having to refer to the rule book

+Tech:
+React, React-router-dom, Vite, zustand, Mantine